Tai Chi is becoming more popular as an easy and effective route to better health. Included is a listing of classes in New York City.

 Marlene Meyerson JCC Manhattan, 334 Amsterdam Avenue at 76th Street, 646-505-4444

 Beginner, intermediate and advanced classes for seniors.
-New session of 9 classes start in March.
-Member price: $225; non-member: $261.
+Three month sessions of 9 classes start in March.
+Member price: $150; non-member: $190.
+Single classes for seniors: $21.

 92nd Street Y, 1359 Lexington Avenue, 212-415-5500

 Introductory class of Qigong and Tai Chi.
-Check their website for classes that will start in June 2019: Priced from $494.
+Check their website for classes.

 Body and Brain Yoga Tai Chi, 860 Sixth Avenue (29th Street), 3rd floor, 212-691-7799.
 Locations in the Bronx, Brooklyn, Westchester, and Long Island.